What happens at the initial evaluation – my pet’s first visit to GVR?

 When are appointments available?

-For your convenience, we are open Monday through Thursday from 8am to 8 pm, and Fridays 8am to 4pm.
+For your convenience, we are open Monday through Thursday from 8am to 8pm, and Fridays from 8am to 4pm.
 We are also open every other Saturday from 9am to 2pm.
-Please note that our schedule is subject to change without notice.

 There are relatively few options in the Atlanta area for veterinary physical rehabilitation services.
 As such, our caseload can be heavy and we ask for your patience and cooperation when booking appointments.
 We encourage you to make subsequent appointments as soon as possible to avoid difficulty in obtaining a suitable time slot; in turn, we will do all that we can to schedule your pet in a timely manner.

 Initial evaluation appointments require a nominal credit card deposit which is collected when we call to schedule your pet’s appointment.
-This deposit will be applied to the invoice for your pet’s first appointment.
+This deposit will be applied as a credit to the invoice at your pet’s first appointment.

-If you cancel your pet’s initial evaluation appointment with less than 24 hours’ notice, or fail to show up for the appointment, the deposit will be charged to your credit card.
+If you cancel your pet’s initial evaluation appointment with less than 24 hours’ notice, or fail to show up for the appointment, the deposit will not be refunded.
+If you cancel with more than 24 hours' notice, the charge will be refunded.

 What is the cost for other treatment modalities such as hydrotherapy or a land session?*